skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 * * *

-While Enoch is at the Archives, Thordek finds a blacksmith that deals in custom-crafted weapons.
+While Enoch is at the archives, Thordek finds a blacksmith that deals in custom-crafted weapons.
 He negotiates for a new hammer, one with his family crest on the face.
 The blacksmith tries to up-sell him with a number of useless options like silver trim, gold inlay, fancy types